projectcontour/contour/design/tls-backend-verification.md

 	// verify the upstream connection.
 	Certificate *Secret

-	// SubjectName holds an optional subject name which Envoy will check against the
+	// SubjectName holds the subject name which Envoy will check against the
 	// certificate presented by the upstream.
 	SubjectName string
 }